Loading…

 Marco and Buggy both carry specific tools against the Enel-Nami-Lucy top tier.
 The format will likely compress from eight Tier 2 decks to five or six as OP-16 cards establish new interactions and shift the DON!! ceiling math.

 If you own a strong Enel list and are grinding ranked, the window is now.
 The deck stays playable in OP-16 format, but the easy wins against unprepared fields close when the new set lands.
+For a budget path into the new format, see the OP-16 budget deck guide.

 Is OP-15 meta expensive to build?
 Purple Enel runs $180-240 to build optimally, with the leader card sitting around $55-75 after the initial price spike.
 Blue/Yellow Nami is cheaper at $120-150 total.
 Red/Blue Lucy lists run $130-180 for a full competitive build.